vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0012/README.md

 ### Are there any known patching issues when applying these updates?

 There was an issue introduced in 7.0 U3q that impacts vCenter Server patching when custom ciphers are enabled.
 This issue will carry forward in the 7.0 U3r patch as well, though with a precheck that will catch this issue.
-There is a Knowledge Base article on this issue, "[An error occurred while starting service 'vpxd-svcs,' vCenter Server patching to 7.0 U3q fails due to upsupported TLS Ciphers in Envoy Configuration](https://knowledge.broadcom.com/external/article/369485)."
+There is a Knowledge Base article on this issue, "[An error occurred while starting service 'vpxd-svcs,' vCenter Server patching to 7.0 U3q fails due to unsupported TLS Ciphers in Envoy Configuration](https://knowledge.broadcom.com/external/article/369485)."

 ### What versions of vCenter Server are affected?